 There are a few ways to get your content out there.

-- Start a channel.
-Obvious, right?
-But you gotta start somewhere.
+Start a channel.
+Obviously, right?
+But you must start somewhere.

-- Run paid ads.
-They’ve recently taken the plunge into paid advertising, and added a text hyperlink feature for brands.
+Run paid ads.
+They’ve recently taken the plunge into paid advertising and added a text hyperlink feature for brands.
 Be strategic and do them well.
-Just like any other platform, you want to make sure the ad fits the audience – lighthearted, funny, and authentic.
+Like any other platform, you want to make sure the ad fits the audience – lighthearted, funny, and authentic.

 - Influencers are critical.
 Spend time building an influencer strategy.
-This doesn’t mean you have to buy the TikToker with a million followers.
+We aren’t indicating you have to buy the TikToker with a million followers.
 It can mean brand takeovers, user-generated content campaigns, and much more organic relationships.
-Your influencers can be your super fans or anybody that is using your product/consuming your content/mentioning your brand.
+Your influencers can be your super fans or anybody who uses your product/consuming your content/mentioning your brand.

 TikTok content shouldn’t feel like any other platform.
 The audience is younger and deeply values originality.
 So, have fun with it!

 Be creative.
-This is your chance to take a risk and have some fun.
+Creativity is your chance to take a risk and have some fun.
 You can probably get away with things that may cause Facebook and Instagram audiences to turn up their noses.